stephenmcd/curiodb/README.md

 * `committed`: Inside or outside of a transaction, the current committed version will be read.
-* `uncommitted`: Inside or outside of a transaction, the most recently written version wil be read, even if uncommitted.
+* `uncommitted`: Inside or outside of a transaction, the most recently written version will be read, even if uncommitted.

 Note there is no `serializable` isolation level typically found in SQL databases, since neither Redis nor CurioDB have a notion range queries.